TEMPLE AS TECHNOLOGY

 • processions that gradually shift psychological state

 The strange part is that these effects are not metaphorical.
-They emerge directly from the architecture itself.

-In this masterclass you will explore ideas that change how Egypt is understood
+In this masterclass you will explore ideas that change how Egypt is understood:

 • why Luxor may have functioned as a psychological reset for rulers